-Your project design (PD) should be submitted by email (preferably in Word or PDF format) to the appropriate Grants Team Projects Officer at GrantsBusinessImprovement@HistoricEngland.org.uk.
+Your project design (PD) and costs spreadsheet should be submitted by email (preferably in Word or PDF format) to the Grants Team Projects Officer at GrantsBusinessImprovement@HistoricEngland.org.uk.
 We will write to acknowledge receipt and advise you of the timetable for a response.